 Patients were kept fully informed of what was happening in their day through the daily community meetings.

-The inspector noted the mechanisms in place to support staff e.g. reflective practice, staff meetings and staff supervision.
+The inspector was pleased to note the mechanisms in place to support staff e.g. reflective practice, staff meetings and staff supervision.

-The following is a summary of the inspection findings in relation to the Human Rights indicator of Autonomy and represents the position on the ward on the days of the inspection.
+The following is a summary of the inspection findings in relation to the Human Rights indicator of autonomy and represents the position on the ward on the days of the inspection.